 A simplification has been applied to the Euro yield curve such that its lowest value is 0%.
-The impact of this on the technical provisions is immaterial (£0.14 million).

 Non-market assumptions (e.g. persistency, mortality, morbidity and expense assumptions) are derived from analysis of recent historic experience data, and also reflect expected future experience.
 These assumptions are based on PIA's own experience where there is sufficient reliable data to be analysed.
 If not, then industry data may be used.
 Expert judgement is applied where necessary and justification for it is documented.